What is the “free access” socialist thought?

 The point is not that we can explain in detail now just how the demand for every item will be realised in socialism.

-You couldn’t even figure that out when you had socialist leaders.
+They couldn’t even figure that out when they had socialist leaders.
 That’s why it has failed in every country.
-You always say “not real socialism” instead of what actually happened: it was tried by socialists, but it couldn’t work, so it was perverted.
+They always say “not real socialism” instead of what actually happened: it was tried by socialists, but it couldn’t work, so it was perverted.

 That’s what will always happen.

 Rather, we can just set out some general principles about how free access would function and suggest that the human nature objections to it are based on a very narrow view of how human beings behave under capitalism.

 And under monarchy, and under fascism, and under oligopoly, and under dictatorships, and under…

 IE: How humans behave under anything, because they are human and it’s genetic.
 It’s the natural order.
 Accept it or be destroyed by it.

 The combination of socialist consciousness and good old common sense will ensure that people will take what they need rather than all that is available or all they can carry.

 While they live in their own constructed utopia, I will take all that I can carry from their soon-to-collapse system.